I believe everybody prepares enough for health conditions to travel abroad.

 - Medical and pharmacy functions guide (available Tokyo area only) *Once you get into the site, change languages on the top of the right.

-You can walk in a clinic.
+You can do a walk-in.

 Bring enough cash ( 20,000 – 50,000 yen)with you in case some clinics and hospitals don’t accept credit card paying.